RaphaelBatagini/awesome-users-plugin/README.md

 https://YOUR_WEBSITE.COM/my-awesome-users
 ```
 ### Cache
-The plugin makes use of <a href="https://developer.wordpress.org/reference/classes/wp_object_cache/" target="_blank">WP_Object_Cache</a> in its external http requests, so it's completely viable to work with persistent cache plugins and tools like Redis or Memcached if you want more performance.
+The plugin makes use of <a href="https://developer.wordpress.org/reference/classes/wp_object_cache/" target="_blank">WP_Object_Cache</a> when doing external http requests, so it's completely viable to work with persistent cache plugins and tools like Redis or Memcached if you want more performance.

 The cache can be easy applied to another functions just using the CacheTool utility like the example below:
 ```php